planetofthejakes/vanilla-javascript-projects/arrays/README.md

 These files contain a number of exercises pertaining to important array methods.
 They cover the following:

+* Reduce Challenge
+  * Tally up all the letters and numbers on random web page using map, filter, reduce and sort.

 * Static Methods ~ live on the mama Array rather than the prototype and aren't always available
   * Array.isArray()
   * Array.from()